 Further, Kathleen and her team maintain their effort to deepen engagement and the investment in the classical arts through seasonal themes.
 The themes provide a curated lens through which to experience a broader Artis—Naples.
 This year’s theme, Fashioning Influence, is a concept exploring the context in which art is created — both historical and cultural — and in relationships to artists and artwork which may have come before.
 Themes also draw connections across multiple disciplines — essential to an integrated arts organization.

 A violinist by training, Kathleen has made music a central part of her life.
 Prior to joining Artis—Naples, Kathleen held several key positions, including artistic and executive director at the acclaimed Schubert Club in St. Paul, Minnesota; vice president of artistic planning for The Philadelphia Orchestra; and vice president and director of artistic administration for the St. Louis Symphony.
 Kathleen has served on the boards of the American Composers Forum, the Rose Ensemble, Exhibits Development Group and the Greater Naples Chamber of Commerce.
-She holds a bachelor’s degree in violin performance from the Eastman School of Music and completed the Tuck Executive Program at the Tuck School of Business and the Strategic Perspectives in Nonprofit Management program at Harvard Business School.
+She holds a bachelor’s degree in violin performance from the Eastman School of Music, completed the Tuck Executive Program at Dartmouth’s Tuck School of Business and the Strategic Perspectives in Nonprofit Management program at Harvard Business School.